SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 | Job id | The internal ID of the job
 | Job execution id | The Dremio ID of this execution
 | Source collection | The name of the Cumulocity IoT source collection
-| Target source name | The folder name in the data lake
+| Target dataset | The folder name in the data lake
-| Target folder | The path to the target source in the data lake
+| Target folder | The path to the target table in the data lake
 | Dir0 | The name of the folder to which the pipeline has offloaded the data
 | Last watermark | The last watermark which indicates the data in the Cumulocity IoT collection that has already been processed